-DC is currently in Phase Two of its reopening, with additional restrictions in place December 23 – January 15..
-The public health emergency is still in effect and gatherings of more than 10 indoors and 25 outdoors (excluding Houses of Worship) are prohibited.
+DC is currently in Phase Two of its reopening, with additional modifications.
+The public health emergency is in effect through May 20, 2021, and gatherings of more than 10 indoors and 50 outdoors (excluding Houses of Worship) are prohibited.
 Phase Two guidelines have been issued at coronavirus.dc.gov/phasetwo for each business type and sector.
-It is imperative that you review the guidance ASAP.
+It is imperative that you review the guidance.

 Indoor fitness classes can include up to 25 people